 Investment has come from a group of private investors lead by energy industry figures, Mike Wilson, founder of Ecosse Subsea Systems and Doug Duguid founder of global engineering firm, EnerMech to accelerate the technology’s journey to market.

 Recycl8’s unique process will allow IBA to make up to 60% by volume of the concrete.
-By replacing high C02 emitting cement and other virgin quarried materials, their technology will help concrete manufacturers to reduce their carbon footprint and achieve their climate targets.
+By replacing high C02 emitting cement and other virgin quarried materials, its technology will help concrete manufacturers reduce their carbon footprint and achieve their climate targets.